chainguard-dev/edu/content/opensource/melange/getting-started-with-melange.md

 2022/08/05 14:46:08 wrote public key to melange.rsa.pub
 ```

-Next, build the APK defined in the `melange.yaml` file with the following command:
+Next, build the apk defined in the `melange.yaml` file with the following command:

 ```shell
 docker run --privileged --rm -v "${PWD}":/work distroless.dev/melange build melange.yaml --arch x86,amd64 --keyring-append melange.rsa
 ```
 This will set up a volume sharing your current folder with the location `/work` inside the container.
 We'll build `x86` and `x86_64` packages and sign them using the `melange.rsa` key.

-When the build is finished, you should be able to find a `packages` folder containing the generated APKs:
+When the build is finished, you should be able to find a `packages` folder containing the generated apks:

 ```
 packages